discipl/discipl-law-reg/doc/Expressions.md

 #### MAX

-The `MAX` expression takes multiple numeric values as operands and return biggest value.
-It accepts either fact references or direct [`LITERAL`](#literal) expressions.
+The `MAX` expression takes multiple numeric values as operands and returns the greatest value.
 If one of the operands is `undefined` , the result of the expression will be `undefined` too.

 > During evaluation the [greather than](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Greater_than) is used.
-An expression containing non numeric values like 'ab' and 'cd' as operands will thus evaluate into the string 'cd'.
+An expression containing non-numeric values like 'ab' and 'cd' as operands will thus evaluate into the string 'cd'.

 ```json
 {